Fava Bean Produce Guide + 21 recipes

 Fava Beans should be harvested when the pods are about 6-8 inches long or about 1″ wide.

-Fava beans are nutrient dense powerhouses!
+Fava beans are nutrient-dense powerhouses!
 They’re rich in vitamins and minerals such as magnesium, iron, potassium, copper, phosphorous and vitamin B1.

+They provide a lean source of protein and contain no saturated fat or cholesterol.
 They’re also a great source of folate and dietary fiber.

 When selecting fava beans, make sure the pods are heavy, bright green and free of bruising.
 The beans should be plump but not bulging.